IMOsbo/CS8395-Project3/README.md

 2. Add the folder you just cloned to Unity Hub and open it up (see <https://docs.unity3d.com/hub/manual/AddProject.html>)
 3. Once Unity loads, you should be able to go directly into Play Mode and test it out.
    - If you just get an empty scene, go to `Assets/Scenes` and open up `main`
-   - To get the space bar to work, you might have to click inside of the Play video window
+   - To get the interaction to work, you might have to click inside of the Play video window

 > [!WARNING]
 > I've only tested this on Windows 11 and Unity 2022.3 - not sure how it would go with different OSes or different Unity versions

 ## Caveats about the User Interaction

+To flip between the review and information, press the space bar on your keyboard with the play video window focused.
 I was planning to use Vuforia's Virtual Button functionality to add my interaction, but it turns out they've been deprecated and don't work well anymore. (<https://developer.vuforia.com/library/objects/virtual-buttons>).
 I tried to use another image target to trigger my show and hide events, but that turned out to be difficult to get it to recognize both of the targets at once (probably a limitation of my crummy laptop / webcam).
 Eventually, I decided to just show and hide the review when the user presses the space bar.

 ## Citations